|

 The propensity of humans to build their settlements in low-lying coastal areas suggests that much remains to be discovered along the ancient shorelines.
 Perhaps some of those inundations have been adequately described by Plato in his Timaeus and Critias dialogues to have occurred, "...in one dreadful day and night...".
 The survivors of such catastrophes would have had little time to salvage much from any civilisations and cultures destroyed so rapidly, and what we find today may well be just the remains of those struggling on higher ground to survive the catastrophes and rebuild their shattered lives on a simple 'back-to-basics' level.

-There have been many archæological discoveries during the past few centuries that have not fitted in with the predominent view of those times regarding our ancestors, prehistory in general, and ancient civilisation in particular.
-There have been the obvious well-recorded clashes between academics and religious organisations, though this tended simply to polarise opinion between the 'creationists' and the 'evolutionists', both of whom it seems would round on any others who proposed models of prehistory that challenged the narrow viewpoints of either.
+There have been many archaeological discoveries during the past few centuries that have not fitted in with the prevailing view of those times regarding our ancestors, prehistory in general, and ancient civilisation in particular.
+There have been the obvious well-recorded clashes between academics and religious organisations, though this tended simply to polarise opinion between the ‘creationists’ and the ‘catastrophists’, both of whom it seems would round on any others who proposed models of prehistory that challenged the narrow viewpoints of either.

 Today, the peoples of industrialised societies on all continents have strayed far from the 'respect for natural phenomena' common to all ancient peoples.
 Very few still behold the natural world with the 'awe' that our ancestors felt as they stared out into the cosmos under pollution-free skies, and the average modern person will rarely have the time to study our planet's relationship to the rest of the visible universe that our ancestors had.

-As we enter the 21st century technological advances have meant that communications between researchers in all disciplines are now almost instantaneous, making inter-disciplinary projects that much easier to co-ordinate, and allowing for the electronic distribution of research material to radically speed up the process of 'scientific peer review'.
-New scientific 'models' of our past are being formulated in many disciplines, and are increasingly available to a much wider audience of both professional and amateur enthusiasts in all the historical sciences.
+As we enter the 21st century technological advances have meant that communications between researchers in all disciplines are now almost instantaneous, making inter-disciplinary projects that much easier to co-ordinate, and allowing for the electronic distribution of research material to radically speed up the process of ‘scientific peer review’, though this process remains in the hands of those who fear to ‘rock the boat’.
+New scientific ‘models’ of our past are being formulated in many disciplines, and are increasingly available to a much wider audience of both professional and amateur enthusiasts in all the historical sciences.

-This has made it possible for the Morien Institute to gather material from far and wide to build our Ancient Mysteries Archive, which focusses on discoveries about prehistory that require further explanation where they demonstrate a higher level sophistication in ancient times than currently thought possible.
-On these pages we will try to bring a wide selection of these 'anomalies' to a global audience.
-We hope that amongst those who see these pages will be some who know of similar 'anomalies', and have information they feel should be added to the archive.
-This would help develop a clearer picture of prehistory than we currently enjoy, and anyone who would like to contribute to the Ancient Mysteries Archive is welcome to contact us in this regard.
+This has made it possible for the Morien Institute to gather material from far and wide to build our Ancient Mysteries Archive, which focuses on discoveries about prehistory that require further explanation where they demonstrate a higher level sophistication in ancient times than currently thought possible.
+On these pages we try to bring a wide selection of these ‘anomalies’ to our global audience to help develop a far clearer picture of prehistory than we currently enjoy.

 |